wunderwuzzi23/ropci/README.md

 Because it supports only single-factor username/password authentication, ROPC is an avenue to exploit MFA misconfigurations (such as lack of MFA enforcement).

+# Getting ropci

+Download a pre-built release for your platform of choice [here](https://github.com/wunderwuzzi23/ropci/releases/tag/v0.1).

 # Building ropci

+Alternatively, you can build it yourself.
 Grab a copy of the source and `go build`:

 ```
 git clone https://github.com/wunderwuzzi23/ropci